schollz/paracosms/README.md

 during this time I put together a SuperCollider class I called "[paracosms][]" which is essentially allowed unlimited synchronized turntables that can be switched between one-shots and synchronized loops. initially I took a bunch of samples I collected and threw them into the grid with a thin norns wrapper around this SuperCollider paracosms class. it was [very fun][VeryFun].

 also during this time I was thinking about recording perfectly seamless loops of audio.
-I added [a new function to do this easily in softcut](https://github.com/schollz/softcut-lib/tree/rec-once4). but I realized I wanted to do it with SuperCollider too.
+I added [a new function to do this easily in softcut](https://github.com/monome/softcut-lib/compare/main...schollz:softcut-lib:rec-once4). but I realized I wanted to do it with SuperCollider too.
 I ended up making "[ouroborus][]" which allows recording of seamless loops directly to disk by [fading in a post-roll](https://fredrikolofsson.com/f0blog/buffer-xfader/) to the beginning of a recording.

-without intending, I realized that I could combine ourborous with paracosms together into sampler/looper thing. its basically a thing that excels at recording and playing perfect audio loops. norns became the glue for these two supercollider classes which is now this *paracosms* script.
+without intending, I realized that I could combine ourborous with paracosms together into sampler/looper. its basically a thing that excels at recording and playing perfect audio loops. norns became the glue for these two supercollider classes which is now this *paracosms* script.

 </details>